-EXIT - Used to exit from a menu.
-When EXIT is pressed, any changes made to the displayed value are ignored.

-- 3) The on/off switch controls power to the entire bath including the stirring motor. - 4) The control indicator is a two color light emitting diode (LED).
+- EXIT Used to exit from a menu.
+When EXIT is pressed, any changes made to the displayed value are ignored. - 5) The control indicator is a two color light emitting diode (LED).
 This indicator lets the user visually see the ratio of heating to cooling.
 When the indicator is red the heater is on, and when it is green the heater is off and the bath is cooling.